What does Tummy Time look like by age?

 By 4 months, baby is gaining head control, pushing up with more strength, and actively tracking movement during Tummy Time.

-💡 Parent Tip: Try a baby-safe mirror during tummy time.
+💡 Parent Tip: Try a baby-safe mirror during Tummy Time.
 Babies love seeing their reflection—and it encourages longer sessions!

 At 5 Months